Table of Contents (click to expand)

 Back in the old days, when landline phones were the primary tool to communicate over long distances, modems came in pretty handy to gain Internet connectivity using telephone lines.
 In fact, without modems, it would have been impossible for most users to connect to the Internet.

-While computer technology is purely digital, i.e., it relies on numbers to transmit and receive information, telephone technology, even to this day, is partly analog, meaning that it uses continuously varying electrical signals to transmit information.
+While computer technology is purely digital, i.e., it relies on numbers to transmit and receive information, telephone technology was analog, meaning that it used continuously varying electrical signals to transmit information.
+Although most telephone infrastructure has now transitioned to digital (VoIP) systems, the original need for modems arose from this analog-digital divide.

-Now, we have telephone lines that are partly analog and a lot of computer tech (e.g., laptops, desktops etc.) that is purely digital.
-How do you make them talk to each other and exchange information?
+Historically, telephone lines were analog and computer tech (e.g., laptops, desktops etc.) was purely digital.
+To make them talk to each other and exchange information, you needed a modem to convert between the two signal types.

 How Does A Modem Work?